As the mercury rises, it’s important that we take as much care of older relatives as we do when we experience bad weather, storms and snowfall.

-Dr Dan Harman, consultant in elderly medicine at Hull and East Yorkshire Hospitals NHS Trust, said: “While many of us are enjoying the current heat wave, it is important that older people are safe in these extreme temperatures.
+Dr Dan Harman, consultant in elderly medicine at Hull University Teaching Hospitals NHS Trust, said: “While many of us are enjoying the current heat wave, it is important that older people are safe in these extreme temperatures.

 “Being out in the sun too long can result in heat stroke in an older person as their body is unable to deal with heat in the same way as a younger person.

 “Heat stroke is an extremely dangerous condition for an older person so we’d advise people to take some simple steps to ensure people do not have to be rushed to hospital or seek emergency medical help.”